Assouad type dimensions of parabolic Julia sets: Cremer points: proof of Theorem

-where the implicit constants are the same as in \eqref{poly1}, in particular, independent of $n$ and $z$.
+where the implicit constant is the same as in \eqref{poly1}, in particular, independent of $n$ and $z$.
 This can be proved by a simple induction.
 Let $C \geq 1$ denote the implicit constant from \eqref{poly1} and suppose $|z| \leq 1/C$ and that $\{z, T(z), \dots, T^{n-1}(z)\} \subseteq B(0,1)$.
-Assume \eqref{poly} has been verified for $T^{n-1}$ (Inductive Hypothesis).
+Assume $n \geq 2$ and that \eqref{poly} has been verified for $T^{n-1}$ (Inductive Hypothesis).
 Then

 proving \eqref{poly}.
 For $\delta \in (0,1)$, we say a set $A \subseteq \mathbb{R}^d$ is $\delta$-\emph{dense} in a set $B \subseteq \mathbb{R}^d$ if $\sup_{b \in B} \inf_{a \in A} |a-b | \leq \delta$ and let